mgiridhar/Wumpus-World/wumpus-2.7/readme.txt

 'wumpsim' executable.
 Then, type './wumpsim'.
 You should see a randomly-generated 4x4 world, information about the game state, and a prompt for the next action.When the game is over, scoring information is provided.

+If you want to code your agent in Python, see the "Python Agent" section below.

 Simulator Options
 -----------------